Southwest Slopes Weather

 Southwest Slopes Forecast

-Thursday Cloudy.
-High (70%) chance of showers, most likely in the afternoon and evening.
-Snow falling above 1100 metres.
-Light winds becoming N 15 to 25 km/h during the morning then tending NW 20 to 30 km/h during the day.
+Wednesday Cloudy.
+Very high (90%) chance of showers in the morning and afternoon.
+Snow falling above 1000 metres.
+Possible small hail.
+Winds W/NW 15 to 25 km/h tending W/SW 35 to 55 km/h during the morning.

 Southwest Slopes Weather Forecasts